 - 1. Personal request with the foreigner's data as per the standard application form filled in and signed by the foreign citizen (pre-stamped form); - 2.
 Decision of the court on the registration of the employer as a legal entity or the extract of registration of the employer issued by the National Registration Center; - 3.
 Individual employment contract; - 4.
 Copy of the passport of the foreign citizen; - 5.
-Five (5) photos;
+Five (5) photos.

 The Directorate of Migration Policies will issue its decision on the work permit application within 10 working days from the date of the submission of the documentation.
-The official fee for the work permit is ALL 6,000.
+The official fee for the work permit is 6,000 ALL.
 The above listed documents may slightly differ depending on the working activity the foreign citizen intents to perform in the Republic of Albania.
-Once the foreigner obtains the work permit, must apply for the residence permit.
+Once the foreign citizen obtains the work permit, they must apply for a residency permit.